awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 + AWS DMS doesn't support a virtual private database \(VPD\)\.
 + AWS DMS doesn't support replication from application containers\.
 + AWS DMS doesn't support performing Oracle Flashback Database and restore points, as these operations affect the consistency of Oracle Redo Log files\.
-+ Direct\-load `INSERT` procedure with parallel execution option isn't supported for tables with more than 255 columns, or when a row size is greater than 8K\.
++ Direct\-load `INSERT` procedure with the parallel execution option isn't supported in the following cases:
+  + Uncompressed tables with more than 255 columns
+  + Row size exceeds 8K
+  + Exadata HCC tables
++ A source table with neither primary nor unique key requires ALL COLUMN supplemental logging to be enabled\.
+It creates more redo log activities and may increase DMS CDC latency\.
++ AWS DMS doesn't migrate data from invisible columns in your source database\.
+To include these columns in your migration scope, use the `ALTER TABLE` statement to make these columns visible\.

 ## SSL support for an Oracle endpoint<a name="CHAP_Security.SSL.Oracle"></a>